ad-fleming/README-Generator/Develop/ReadMe2.md

   * [Questions](#Questions)

   ## Installation
-  Given that the appropriate dependencies are listed in the package.json file, a user should be able to run 'npm install' in their command line in order to install everything the need to run the application.
+  To install, run npm install.
+Once finished, you should see node modules, and a package-lock.json in the directory which contain the dependencies listed in the package.json file.

   ## Usage
-  Once installed, the user only needs to run 'node index.js' in order to be given a list of prompts which are then used to generate their markdown file.
+  To start the program, type `node ems.js`.
+This will bring up the first prompt.
+From select an option from the list and continue to follow the prompts.

   ## Contributing
-  No need!
+  No need

   ## Tests
-  At the moment, no tests are available.
+  No tests available at this time

   ## License
   This project is covered under the MIT license.